 That flattened cairn struck a chord.
 The story had almost disappeared.
 I went and found out about it from the reference library (which is where I came across the Skelton ballad).
-The pile of stones that were a tribute to a murdered girl had suffered a similar fate.
-For years it seemed that local betrothed couples had carried a stone to that spot to cement their own engagement.
+The pile of stones were a tribute to Ellen, the murdered woman.
+For years it seemed that local couples had carried a stone to that spot to seal their own engagement.
 So the tragic event and its associated stories grew together and from that developed a romantic tradition.
 Then, probably just as slowly, they all began to fade away and disappear back into the ground.

 I thought I would help to try to give the story another chance.
 Skelton’s ‘Ballad of Ellen Strange’ was full of mannered but still evocative imagery.
 It included the appearance of a guardian angel and the devil, along with sparks flying from the clog irons of the fleeing murderer.
 I felt this ballad would make a good starting point for a ceremonial event.
 So I asked my friend Don McKinley to carve a stone that could be sunk into the moorland next to the cairn.
 A simple thing I suggested, that might always look old.
 Maybe just ‘ES’ carved into it, and perhaps a figure of a young woman.
 Mid-Pennine Arts provided a small grant, and I persuaded the local Council to provide tractors to carry it up to the site.
 I telephoned John Whittaker (who had recently formed Peel Holdings – Peel Tower is a close neighbour to Ellen Strange) to ask him to donate a suitably large stone from one of his quarries.
 Eventually he did.